 Quick Answer

 The Keychron K2 Pro is the best wireless mechanical keyboard for Mac for most people — native Mac layout with correct keycaps, rock-solid Bluetooth 5.1 with three-device pairing, hot-swappable switches, and a 75% form factor that fits any desk without sacrificing the arrow keys.
-For Mac users who want the closest experience to Apple’s own keyboard with mechanical switches underneath, the Nuphy Air75 V2 is the sleekest alternative in the category.
+For Mac users who want the closest experience to Apple’s own keyboard with mechanical switches, the Nuphy Air75 V2 is the sleekest alternative.
+Users who prefer scissor switches with best-in-class Mac software integration should consider the Logitech MX Keys S. Premium build seekers should look at the Keychron Q2 Pro.
+Budget buyers can start with the Anne Pro 2.

 Why Mac Compatibility Is More Complicated Than It Sounds